Karel Husa (7 August 1921 in Prague - 14 December 2016, Apex, N.C.) was a Czech-American composer.

 Husa's works for band include Music for Prague 1968, which in its orchestral and band versions has been widely performed.
 Based on the 15th century Czech chorale, Ye Warriors of God and His Law, it is in effect a lamentation of the Russian invasion of Czechoslovakia in August, 1968.

-In addition to music for band and orchestra, Husa has written for chorus, voice, piano, and chamber ensembles.
-He has been the recipient of many prestigious awards, including the Pulitzer Prize for music in 1969.
+In addition to music for band and orchestra, Husa wrote for chorus, voice, piano, and chamber ensembles.
+He was the recipient of many prestigious awards, including the Pulitzer Prize for music in 1969.
 He was described by Elliott Galkin in the Baltimore Sun as "...one of the most interestingly human and humane musical minds in this century's recent history."

 Works for Winds

 - Concertino for Piano and Wind Ensemble (1984)